Thursday, March 9, 2017

 • Preliminary Points:

 -The Roman Catholic Church teaches that Scripture alone is an insufficient guide for Christian doctrine and that Jesus Christ gave the twelve apostles infallible oral tradition to pass on to future generations through the Magisterium.
-It is claimed that we need to submit to an infallible interpreter of Scripture in order to properly understand its message.
-Apologists for Rome have attempted to construct a biblical case for their their Church's claims by citing various passages such as John 20:30, 21:25, 2 John 12, 3 John 13, 2 Thessalonians 2:15, 3:6, and 1 Corinthians 11:2.
+It is claimed that we need to submit to an infallible interpreter of Scripture in order to correctly understand the text.
+Defenders of Rome have attempted to build a biblical case for their position by citing passages such as John 20:30, 21:25, 1 Corinthians 11:2, 2 Thessalonians 2:15, 3:6, 2 John 12, and 3 John 13.

 -"Can you learn to save your soul just by reading the Bible?
 No, because certain things in the Bible can be misunderstood and because the Bible does not include everything God taught."
 (William James Cogan, A Brief Catechism for Adults: A Complete Handbook on How to Be a Good Catholic, Lesson 16: The Catholic Church is the Only True Church, Q&A #1)